- 1 How to get rid of scaly skin?

 In some cases, scaly dry lower leg skin may indicate a more serious problem.
 This includes if your lower leg skin itching and dryness prevent your ability to sleep or if you have scratches on your skin that do not heal with time.
 This will be an indicator that you have poor circulation in the skin.

-Scaly Skin on Hands
+3. Scaly Skin on arms and hands

 The cause of dry, scaling skin can be eczema, which is also known as dermatitis.
 Hand eczema can cause your skin to itch or crack.
 It also can be very painful, states the National Eczema Association.
 There are many factors that may trigger hand eczema; for example, if you had childhood allergies or other skin problems, if you wash your hands frequently for your job, or exposure to harsh chemicals.
 If you notice that the dry, scaly skin on your hands does not clear up on its own after a few weeks of using moisturizers, the NEA recommends consulting your doctor.